Hikaru Utada: 2005–2008: Return to Japan, Ultra Blue, and Heart Station

 A year after the release of Exodus, Utada moved back to Tokyo and returned to the Japanese music scene.
-Leading up the release of a fourth album, Ultra Blue, she released a string of successful hit singles: "Colors" (number 1), "Dareka no Negai ga Kanau Koro" (number 1), "Be My Last" (number 1), "Passion" (number 4), and "Keep Tryin'" (number 2).
+Leading up the release of a fourth album, Ultra Blue, they released a string of successful hit singles: "Colors" (number 1), "Dareka no Negai ga Kanau Koro" (number 1), "Be My Last" (number 1), "Passion" (number 4), and "Keep Tryin'" (number 2).
 The digital single "This Is Love" was released to promote the album, netting 1,000,000 downloads.
 Ultra Blue sold 500,317 copies in the first week, lower than that of the previous album, although it still topped the Oricon Daily, Weekly, and Monthly charts.
 Ultra Blue was Utada's fifth consecutive chart-topping Japanese album (excluding the English-language Exodus) to sell in excess of 500,000 copies in the first week.
 On July 13, Toshiba EMI published a report stating that Ultra Blue had sold over one million copies worldwide and four million digital ringtones already making it one of EMI's 10 best-selling albums of the past year.
 The album, which did not contain much pop music, was met with mixed reception, although the album was certified Million by RIAJ.
 Additionally, it was the highest-selling original studio album by a Japanese female artist in 2006.
 Ultra Blue later became available on the iTunes Japan online music store, charting at number 4 on the 2006 yearly download rankings.
-Two weeks after the release of Ultra Blue, she went on a nationwide tour titled Utada United 2006, from June 30 through September 12.
-This was her second concert tour after the Bohemian Summer 2000 tour.
+Two weeks after the release of Ultra Blue, Utada went on a nationwide tour titled Utada United 2006, from June 30 through September 12.
+This was their second concert tour after the Bohemian Summer 2000 tour.

 The singles that were released prior to Utada's fifth studio album, Heart Station, were able to reach the Top Five position on the chart, including the number 1 hit "Flavor of Life", which would become the best selling digital single in Japan with over 7,500,000 copies downloaded.
-Around the same time, she visited New York to talk with producers and executives at Island/Def Jam about recording a second English album.
+Around the same time, they visited New York to talk with producers and executives at Island/Def Jam about recording a second English album.
 Later in the year a digital track by American R&B artist Ne-Yo, titled "Do You" from his 2007 album Because of You, featured Utada and was released in Japan on November 21 (the song was later featured on Ne-Yo's "best of" album, Ne-Yo: The Collection, released on September 2, 2009, in Japan and November 2009 in the US).